 If you are seeking a fun hardtail for thrashing singletrack day in and day out, look no further than the Specialized Fuse 29.
 A version of the Fuse has been our Editor's Choice hardtail for over three years running.
 The Fuse has an aluminum frame and delivers a very well-rounded ride and is shockingly capable as an all-around trail-riding hardtail.
 On the descent, the Specialized shreds thanks to its modern geometry, quick handling, and generally solid component specification.
 While the Fuse is a killer trail bike, riders who want to go on multi-day, self-supported, slogs will still do much better with a bike like the Timberjack.

 Like the idea of a bikepacking rig that can double as a trail bike?
 Do you believe that steel is real?
-Well, the Marin Pine Mountain is an affordable steel hardtail.
+Well, the Marin Pine Mountain is a versatile steel hardtail.
 The steel frame on the Pine Mountain is comfortable and provides a smooth and damp ride.
 This added element of comfort can be hugely beneficial on bikepacking missions when you are in the saddle all day long.
-External cable routing makes emergency repairs in the backcountry more manageable.
-The Timberjack is significantly more competent trail bike compared to the Marin and delivers superior climbing and descending performance.
-The component grouping is also more impressive on the Salsa.
-That said, at $1,299, the Marin could serve as a formidable long-distance bike for the budget-conscious rider.
+The redesigned Pine Mountain also has a more modern geometry that is more capable on the descents and the climbs.
+The frame also features more mounting options than you can shake a stick at, and the build is largely stellar for $2,100 asking price.